-Those who are interested should download the application and mail it in before the spring deadline noted on the form.
+Those who are interested should download the application and mail it in before March 1 as noted on the form.
 Any applications received after the deadline are also considered within the limits of whatever funds that are still available.
-The application (PDF file) can be found at: http://www.graceland.edu/AckerleyScholarship.
+The application and on-going program requirements can be found at: graceland.edu/AckerleyScholarship (PDF file).

 The Ackerley Program